dfernandez79/rinter/README.md

 ## Getting started

-Rinter is similar to [Redux], [MobX] or [Vuex]: it allows you to handle the application state in a centralized and predictable way.
+Rinter is similar to [Redux], [MobX] or [Vuex]: it handles the application state in a centralized and predictable way.

 To get started we are going to follow the usual example of a number (aka "Counter").
 Imagine an application that shows a number and two actions: